adubok/JUDO/Datasheet/0001_EON_ERC_Main_Building/0001_EON ERC Main Building.md

     __4. Eliminating downtimes:__ Months with a lot of downtimes and missing time stamps were manually eliminated from the published data.
 This was achieved by examining some sensitive sensors, which normally change their value frequently.
 This made it easy to identify downtimes when there was a long period without change.
 All times with high downtimes were eliminated.

+    __5. Equidistant__ All time series were stored raw, that means threshold based.
+In addition, we have stored equidistant time series that are available in 1- and 15-minute resolution.

 - **Was the “raw” data saved in addition to the preprocessed/cleaned data?** (e.g., to support unanticipated future uses)

     All measurements are stored in a database of the EBC.
+We deliver the raw data with the data set, but recommend using the equidistant data.

 - **Is the preprocessing software available?**